 Eurogame is a term often heard in board games terminology.
 It is also often used incorrectly or people don’t even know what it means and use it because someone else speaks that way and it sounds cool.
-We’re going to have a look at what is an eurogame, what characteristics are typical for an eurogame and look at some examples.
+We’re going to have a look at what is a eurogame, what characteristics are typical for a eurogame, and look at some examples.

-Genre began picking up the pace in the 60s, 70s and 80s, but it was in 1995, when it really took off: 1995 marks the publishement of Settlers of Catan.
-Even though it wasn’t the first eurogame in Germany or the first that made it out abroad, it was the first that became a mainstream hit, scored some big sales number and gained popularity among players all over the world.
+The genre began picking up the pace in the 60s, 70s, and 80s, but it was in 1995 when it really took off: 1995 marks the publishment of Settlers of Catan.
+Even though it wasn’t the first eurogame in Germany or the first that made it out abroad, it was the first that became a mainstream hit, scored some big sales numbers, and gained popularity among players all over the world.

-That opened up the market for other popular games like Tigris and Euphrates (1997) Carcassonne (2000), Puerto Rico (2002), Power Grid (2004), Ticket to Ride (2004) and many others.
-These days the genre has really boomed and more eurogames are published every year that anyone can even count, let alone play or review.
+That opened up the market for other popular games like Tigris and Euphrates (1997) Carcassonne (2000), Puerto Rico (2002), Power Grid (2004), Ticket to Ride (2004), and many others.
+These days the genre has really boomed and more eurogames are published every year than anyone can even count, let alone play or review.